acumos/security-verification/security-verification-service/docs/design.rst

 * a comprehensive, as-much-automated-as-possible, platform-integrated service

-  * this is the stated default approach, given that resources and technical solutions are available
+  * this is the stated approach, given that resources and technical solutions are available

 * a hybrid approach of some manual processes, supplementing the automated